sPyOpenSource/jcore/README.md

 The configuration string (or command line if you like) is mapped at `environment` symbol.

 Kernel's code segment is mapped at ELF header's `p_vaddr` or PE header's `code_base` (level 2 only).
 Level 1 loaders load kernels at -2M, therefore limiting the kernel's size in 2M, including configuration, data, bss and stack.
+Level 2 loaders has a limit of 16M for code, data and bss segment.
 That must be more than enough for all micro-kernels.
 Bss segment is after the text segment, growing upwards, and it's zerod-out by the loader.

 Co-processor enabled, and if Symmetric Multi Processing supported, all cores are running the same kernel code at once.